 But before we hopped on the train, my second-most-unbelievable ‘small world’ moment occurred.

 Some of you may recall my detailing of the most unbelievable ‘small world’ encounter: the time I ran into my undergraduate ecology professor from Washington at a lake in the Canadian Rockies (if not, you can read that tale here).

 Well, this time I was the professor and one of my students was… well, the student.

 In a city of 8.5 million people, a student of mine – who was likewise not from New York City – just so happened to be descending the same set of stairs in Grand Central Station at the exact same time I was ascending them.

-Big city, small world.
+Big freaking city, small freaking world.